Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 If you need help paying for child care fees, you can find information about funding and determine your family’s eligibility through the Child Care Subsidy program.

-If you have concerns with your own provider or one in your community – whether they’re a licensed or unlicensed – Call Child Care Connect.
-Early learning and Child Care staff will help you report concerns, complaints or incidents related to the health and safety or well-being of children in a child care setting.
+Early Learning and Child Care staff will help you report concerns, complaints or incidents related to the health and safety or well-being of children in a child care setting.

 All complaints received are taken seriously and reviewed: